Vivek-04022001/documentation/plone.app.dexterity/advanced/rich-text-markup-transformations.md

 (richtext-label)=

-However, this approach does not allow for alternative markups or any form of content filtering.
+However, this approach doesn't allow for alternative markups or any form of content filtering.
 For that we need to use a more powerful field, `RichText`, from the [`plone.app.textfield`](https://pypi.org/project/plone.app.textfield/) package.

 ```python